"This post may contain affiliate links."

 So HE is the reason for my love for Florida & we booked our first holiday abroad to Florida at 18 and 19 years old.

-This year we are staying onsite at Walt Disney World for the whole duration of the holiday.
-Last year when we got married we spent 4 nights of our ‘Disneymoon‘ at two separate Deluxe hotels in Bay Lake at the Contemporary and Animal Kingdom Lodge which were both equally amazing.
-It was a nice taster to experience an onsite stay as although on paper there are loads of benefits of doing so; at the times of our past trips without children they weren’t really benefits to us.
+2015 saw us get married out there and spend just 4 nights of our ‘Disneymoon‘ at two separate Disney Deluxe hotels; Bay Lake at the Contemporary and Animal Kingdom Lodge which were both equally amazing.
+It was a nice taster to experience an onsite stay as although on paper there are loads of benefits of doing so; at the times of our past trips without children, they didn’t really benefit us.

 Now we have children and I can say I have experienced it for myself; I can totally see the attraction to staying on property and I cannot wait to spend a whole two weeks (just short infact!) in the Disney ‘bubble’ in just a matter of months.

-Here are this years ‘The Money Saving Mum’ tips that we have relied upon to get such a fab deal and allow us to travel again back over the pond so soon after our last trip…
+Today I’m sharing with you the money saving tips of which WE have relied upon to get such a fab deal and allow us to travel again back over the pond so soon after our last trip…

 Hotel saving: £133.00